Questions founders actually ask

 Structure questions — the parts that most buyers don't explain until diligence.

-Typically ~75–80% cash at close, 15–25% rollover equity into the new structure, and very limited earn-outs.
+Typically ~75–80% cash at close, 15–25% rollover into Waverock equity (not just equity in the operating company you sold us), and very limited earn-outs.
 We generally don't love earn-outs because they create perverse incentives in the first year of ownership; if we use one, it's small and mechanical.

-Often yes, depending on how the transaction is structured and your specific tax situation.
-When the acquired entity qualifies as a C-corp under Section 1202, founder rollover equity held 5+ years can be eligible for substantial (often 100%) federal capital gains exclusion on the next liquidity event — a meaningfully better tax outcome than the original sale.
+Often, depending on how we structure the rollover and your specific tax situation.
+Where the rollover converts into qualifying C-corp equity under Section 1202 and is held 5+ years, rollover holders can be eligible for substantial (often 100%) federal capital gains exclusion on the next liquidity event — a meaningfully better tax outcome than the original sale.

 We structure many of our deals with QSBS eligibility in mind.
 Talk to your tax advisor about your specific situation; we'll give yours the information they need.